ehaider72/Pic-10c-repository---Winter-2017/README.md

 The player starts with 100 pesos (or dollars) and the game ends when the player is down to 0 or when the dealer loses 900.

  ------------------------------------------------------------------------------------------------------------
- 2) EMILY HAIDER PIC 10C FINAL PROJECT
- Audio Visualization

- My current plan is to input an audio file and project an image representation of the audiowaves produced by the song.